Orthenches chlorocoma

 Orthenches chlorocoma is a moth of the family Plutellidae first described by Edward Meyrick in 1885.
 It is endemic to New Zealand and has been observed in the North and South Islands.
+The larvae of this species feed on native broom species in the genus Carmichaelia including Carmichaelia australis.
+Adults are on the wing in September, October and February.

 Taxonomy

-This species was first described by Edward Meyrick in November 1885 and named Orthenches chlorocoma.
-In 1886 Meyrick described this species in greater detail.
+This species was first described by Edward Meyrick in November 1885 when a summary of his forecoming 1886 paper was published.
+In that publication the species was named as Orthenches chlorocroma.
+In 1886 Meyrick described this species in greater detail and used the name Orthenches chlorocoma.
 Meyrick used larvae collected in Christchurch from whom he bred one adult specimen in April.
 George Hudson discussed and illustrated this species in his 1928 book The butterflies and moths of New Zealand.
+Hudson went on to give a description of the behaviour of this species in 1939.
+J. S. Dugdale considered this species when describing the genus Chrysorthenches.
 The male holotype is held at the Natural History Museum, London.

 Description

+Meyrick described the larva and pupa of this species as follows:

 Meyrick described the adult of the species as follows:

-Meyrick then went on to describe the larva and pupa of the species as follows:

 Distribution

 This species is endemic to New Zealand and has been observed in the North and South Islands.
+It has been collected at such locations as Auckland, Mount Taranaki, French Pass, Gore Bay, Waiho Gorge and Christchurch.

 Habitat and hosts

 This species feeds on native broom species in the genus Carmichaelia including Carmichaelia australis.